-Usable Reserv ves 2016/17 60 60 General Fund Balance 6 Capital Receipts 6,000 Capital Grants Good Unapplied Movement in O Unusable Reserves Adjustments involving the Capital Adjustment Account: Reversal of items debited or credited to the Comprehensive Inc xpendit ure State Charges for depreciation and impairment of non-current assets 1,429 - = (1,429) Revaluation losses on Property Plant and Equipment 2,605 - - (2,605) Impairment of Long Term Debtor 1,500 140 - - (1,500) Amortisation of intangible assets Capital grants and contributions applied (1,029) (140) 1,029 Revenue expenditure funded from capital under statute 1,199 (1,199) Amounts of non-current assets w ritten off on disposal or sale as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement 2,300 (2,300) Insertion of items not debited or credited to the Comprehensive nd Expe nditure (2,300) Statement: · Statutory provision for the financing of capital investment (410) - - 410 Capital expenditure charged against the General Fund (316) - - 316 Adjustments primarily involving the Capital Grants Unapplied Ad count: Capital grants and contributions unapplied credited to the Comprehensive Income and Expenditure Statement (269) - 269 - Application of grants to capital financing transferred to the Capital Adjustment Account - - (351) 351 Adjustments primarily involving the Capital Receipts Reserve: Transfer of cash sale proceeds credited as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement (485) 485 - - Use of the Capital Receipts Reserve to finance new capital expenditure Contribution from the Capital Receipts Reserve towards administrative - (282) - 282 costs of noncurrent asset disposals Contribution from the Conital Pagainte Pagarya to finance the nouments - - - = Contribution from the Capital Receipts Reserve to finance the payments to the Government capital receipts pool.
-Transfer in respect of Long Term Debtor proceeds 22 (22) Transfer from Deferred Capital Receipts Reserve upon receipt of cash 12 (12) Adjustment primarily involving the Financial Instruments Adjust ment Acco (+=) Amount by which finance costs charged to the Comprehensive Income and Expenditure Statement are different from finance costs chargeable in the year in accordance with statutory requirements (15) - - 15 Adjustments primarily involving the Pensions Reserve: Reversal of items relating to retirement benefits debited or credited to the Comprehensive Income and Expenditure Statement (see Note 37) 2,639 - = (2,639) Employer's pensions contributions and direct payments to pensioners (2.247) 2,247 payable in the year Adjustments primarily involving the Collection Fund Adjustment (2,247) - - 2,241 Amount by which council tax and non-domestic rating income credited Account. to the Comprehensive Income and Expenditure Statement is different from council non-domestic rating income calculated tax and for the year in accordance with statutory requirements (1,079) - - 1,079 Adjustment primarily involving the Accumulated Absences Acco ount: Amount by w hich officer remuneration charged to the Comprehensive Income and Expenditure Statement on an accruals basis is different from remuneration chargeable in the year in accordance with statutory requirements (11) - - 11 Total Adjustments 5,951 237 (82) (6,106)
+Usable e Reser ves 2016/17 600 6.
+General Fund Balance Capital Receipts 600 Capital Grants 6.
+Unapplied Movement in O. Unusable Reserves Adjustments involving the Capital Adjustment Account: Reversal of items debited or credited to the Comprehensive Inc xpendit ure State Charges for depreciation and impairment of non-current assets 1,429 = = (1,429) Revaluation losses on Property Plant and Equipment 2,605 - = (2,605) Impairment of Long Term Debtor 1,500 - - (1,500) Amortisation of intangible assets 140 - - (140) Capital grants and contributions applied Revenue expenditure funded from capital under statute (1,029) 1,199 - - 1,029 (1,199) Amounts of non-current assets w ritten off on disposal or sale as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement 2,300 - - - - (2,300) Insertion of items not debited or credited to the Comprehensive Income a ind Expe nditure (, , , Statement: Statutory provision for the financing of capital investment (410) - - 410 Capital expenditure charged against the General Fund (316) - = 316 Adjustments primarily involving the Capital Grants Unapplied Acc count: Capital grants and contributions unapplied credited to the Comprehensive Income and Expenditure Statement (269) - 269 = Application of grants to capital financing transferred to the Capital Adjustment Account - - (351) 351 Adjustments primarily involving the Capital Receipts Reserve: Transfer of cash sale proceeds credited as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement (485) 485 - - Use of the Capital Receipts Reserve to finance new capital expenditure Contribution from the Capital Receipts Reserve towards administrative - (282) = 282 costs of noncurrent asset disposals = - = = Contribution from the Capital Receipts Reserve to finance the payments to the Government capital receipts pool.
+Transfer in respect of Long Term Debtor proceeds - - 22 - (22) 12 , , Transfer from Deferred Capital Receipts Reserve upon receipt of cash Adjustment primarily involving the Financial Instruments Adjusts ment Acco - (12) Amount by which finance costs charged to the Comprehensive Income ment Acco ount. and Expenditure Statement are different from finance costs chargeable in the year in accordance with statutory requirements (15) - - 15 Adjustments primarily involving the Pensions Reserve: Reversal of items relating to retirement benefits debited or credited to the Comprehensive Income and Expenditure Statement (see Note 37) 2,639 - = (2,639) Employer's pensions contributions and direct payments to pensioners payable in the year (2,247) - - 2,247 Adjustments primarily involving the Collection Fund Adjustment Account: Amount by which council tax and non-domestic rating income credited to the Comprehensive Income and Expenditure Statement is different from council non-domestic rating income calculated tax and for the year (4.070) 4.070 in accordance with statutory requirements (1,079) - - 1,079 Adjustment primarily involving the Accumulated Absences Acco unt: Amount by which officer remuneration charged to the Comprehensive Income and Expenditure Statement on an accruals basis is different from remuneration chargeable in the year in accordance with statutory requirements (11) 11 Total Adjustments 5,951 237 (82) (6,106) - otal Aujuotinonto J,3J I 231 (02) (0,100)